 Although Krøyer is a painter of exteriors, he is not content to reproduce the surrounding landscape and its play of light to perfection.
 His paintings are populated with living souls, both idle socialites and hard-working locals.
 The artist places equal importance on work done in the open air and in the studio.
 He divides his time between a rented house in Skagen in the summer and a flat in Copenhagen in the winter.
 His formats are diverse, ranging from small, life-like sketches to monumental paintings, some of which were shown at the official Salon in France.

 The table Sardine factory in Concarneau Krøyer's 1879 painting is a medium-sized work (115.5 cm x 155.5 cm).
 The artist depicts an interior scene of a fish cannery.
 The scene is a realistic representation, faithful to the artist's academic style, and is carefully detailed.
-The famous "penn sardin" headdress can easily be seen. of the female workers, characterised by a thin white cap, which most of the time shows the hair in a bun at the back of the neck and is elegantly enhanced by a white ribbon.
+The famous headdress " penn sardin "This was characterised by a thin white bonnet, which usually showed the hair in a bun at the nape of the neck and was elegantly accented by a white ribbon.
 The other elements of the work dress such as the bib apron and the cape of coloured wool are also detailed on the worker in the foreground of the composition.

-The artist went so far as to dissociate the costumes worn by the different workers in this workshop, between those wearing the Penn Sardin originating from Douarnenez - but whose geographical area of influence extended at the end of the 19th century from the Crozon peninsula to the port of Concarneau - and those loyal to the Giz Fouen wearing the Cornish headdress, characterised by large winged bands.
+The artist went so far as to dissociate the costumes worn by the different workers in this workshop, between those wearing the Penn Sardin whose geographical area of influence extended from the Crozon peninsula to the port of Concarneau at the end of the 19th century - and those wearing the Giz Foen carried in the Aven region.
+The latter is characterised by large winged strips.
 In addition to the careful textile details of the composition, the master has endeavoured to transcribe the half-light of the workshop while playing on the sun rays that cross the roof in places to illuminate the workers and the tables filled with sardines to be topped.